top of page

 Byrna guns are designed to stop a threat before they reach you—but how well do they really work?

-• Stops threats without deadly consequences—avoiding legal issues of firearm use.
+• Stops threats without deadly force

-• Fast deployment—ready to fire in seconds.
+• Fast deployment - ready to fire quickly

-• Less stopping power than a firearm—won’t incapacitate like a bullet.
+• Less stopping power than a firearm

 Many people report successfully deterring intruders and aggressive individuals with Byrna guns, especially when chemical irritant rounds are used.
 However, it’s important to pair it with situational awareness and proper self-defense training.